is the author of an exciting book titled Global

 by Business Credit®) was particularly well received.

-Ron is an active member of FCIB (the Association of Executives in Finance, Credit & International Business) in Europe.
+Ron was an active member of FCIB (the Association of Executives in Finance, Credit & International Business) in Europe.
 He has been a Moderator, a Panel Member and a Speaker at FCIB Conferences and Workshops on several occasions.
 He presented his papers on Practical Country Risk and Bank Risk Management at a workshop in Vienna, moderated a lively discussion on "The Role of the International Credit Manager in the 21st Century in Rome, and presented his Generic International Trade Credit ScoreCard for discussion in New York.
 Ron's presentation in New York was extensively reported by the Institute of Management & Administration (IOMA) in its "Managing Credit, Receivables & Collections" magazine, in January 2001 (Issue: 01-01).

 In June 2001, Ron presented his ideas regarding the future of international credit management to the annual conference of the International Energy Credit Association (IECA) in Dublin, Ireland.
 His related paper There is a better way to manage your Credit Department, it just hasn't quite been invented yet ... was subsequently published in the IECA Spring 2002 Journal.